What is colic, and how can it be avoided?

 Equine colic refers to abdominal pain in horses. in horses.
 It is therefore referred to as colic syndrome, not disease.
 It can occur in the event of anxiety, rapid feed intake or parasitism.
 A change in diet or an excess of legumes can also cause colic. can also be the cause of colic.

 Despite its robustness, the horse has a complex complex and fragile digestive system.
 This is due to the presence of numerous nerve endings in the intestines, which react to the slightest abnormality.
-The digestive system is all the more fragile because the horse's stomach is very small.stomach is very small and the small intestine is very longhence the importance of to divide the horse's rations into several meals a day.
+The digestive system is all the more fragile because the horse's stomach is very small.stomach is very small and the the small intestine is very longhence the importance of to divide the horse's rations into several meals a day.

 The reason why colic syndrome is so dangerous is that, unlike humans, horses are unable to vomit to evacuate excess food (when his stomach is too full or his digestion is blocked).

-2. How to detect it?
+2. How to detect it

-• it looks at each other's sides
+• he looks at his sides

-• he has urination difficulties
+• he has difficulty urinating

 If your horse suffers from colic his heart rate will increase.
 Knowing your horse's resting heart rate is therefore an essential prognostic element in monitoring the evolution of the pathology.
 In the case of colic, a heart rate in excess of 100 beats per minute indicates a high degree of severity.

-3. How to (re)act?
+3. How can we (re)act?

 4. Prevention rather than cure!